 Event Driven Architecture

-An event-oriented or event-driven architecture, is a solution for distributed transactions in a Microservice environment having:
+An -oriented or -driven architecture, is a solution for distributed in a Microservice environment having:

 Low coupling;